The breakdown of weak null singularities inside black holes: Introduction

 \subsection{Contrast with two-ended black holes, for charged/uncharged matter}

-In this section, we describe what happens in the case of initial data whose topology is $\RR \times \mathbb{S}^2$ (as opposed to the one-ended case $\RR^3$ which we describe in the present paper).
-The resulting space-times, although they have the same (artificial) topology as Reissner--Nordstr\"{o}m or Kerr black holes, do not account for the global structure of gravitational collapse.
-Due to the absence of charged matter, the space-times considered in \cite{MihalisPHD} are two-ended solutions of the Einstein--Maxwell-scalar-field model, as the study of one-ended black holes is not permitted by the restrictions of that model, see section \ref{apriori}.
-In the two-ended setting, the situation is radically different already for the Einstein--Maxwell-scalar-field model: in \cite{Mihalisnospacelike}, Dafermos proves that the two-ended analogue of Conjecture \ref{spacelikeconj} is \underline{false}: there exists an open set of small, regular initial data for which there are no $r=0$ singularity and, an outgoing Cauchy horizon branches with an ingoing Cauchy horizon to close off the space-time at a bifurcation sphere, just like for the Reissner--Nordstr\"{o}m solution.
-Note for those solutions constructed by Dafermos, the Hawking mass blows up everywhere, at least for a generic sub-class inside the open set of data.
+In this section, we describe what happens in the case of so-called \textit{two-ended} initial data that have $\RR \times \mathbb{S}^2$ topology (as opposed to the one-ended case $\RR^3$ considered in the present paper).
+Two-ended spacetimes are historically important, in that they have the same topology as Reissner--Nordstr\"{o}m or Kerr black holes.
+In such spacetimes, however, there is no center, i.e.\ $\Gamma=\emptyset$, and thus the two-ended data assumption \emph{does not model the global structure of gravitational collapse}.
+The two-ended setting is radically different from the one-ended case already for the Einstein--Maxwell-scalar-field model: in \cite{Mihalisnospacelike}, Dafermos proves that the two-ended analogue of Conjecture \ref{spacelikeconj} is \underline{false}: there exists an open set of small, regular initial data for which there are no $r=0$ singularity and, an outgoing Cauchy horizon branches with an ingoing Cauchy horizon to close off the space-time at a bifurcation sphere as in Figure~\ref{Figure5}, just like for the Reissner--Nordstr\"{o}m solution.
+For those solutions constructed by Dafermos, the Hawking mass blows up everywhere, at least for a generic sub-class inside the open set of data.
 Thus, weak null singularities \textbf{do not necessarily} break down, in contrast with the one-ended case.

 We present a result which generalizes \cite{Mihalisnospacelike} to the more elaborate Einstein--Maxwell--Klein--Gordon model.
-The argument of \cite{Mihalisnospacelike} is easily transposable and almost no modification is necessary.
+The argument of \cite{Mihalisnospacelike} is easily transposable.
 We provide a sketch of the proof in Appendix \ref{twoendedA}.

-\begin{thm} [Small scalar field data give rise a bifurcate Cauchy horizon in the two-ended case] Consider $(M,g,\phi,F)$ a solution of Einstein--Maxwell--Klein--Gordon system \eqref{1.1}, \eqref{2.1}, \eqref{3.1}, \eqref{4.1}, \eqref{5.1} arising from \textbf{two-ended}, spherically symmetric regular initial data.
+\begin{thm} [Small scalar field data give rise a bifurcate Cauchy horizon in the two-ended case] Consider $(M,g,\phi,F)$ a solution of Einstein--Maxwell--Klein--Gordon system \eqref{1.1}, \eqref{2.1}, \eqref{3.1}, \eqref{4.1}, \eqref{5.1} arising from \underline{two-ended}, spherically symmetric regular initial data.